cycleplatform/docs-portal/docs/reference/stacks/stack-variables.md

 # Stack Variables
 All fields in stacks can be replaced by stack variables.

+To define a stack variable wrap the variable name in curly braces.
+Ex: `{{variable-name}}`

-These variables can be made up of almost any valid json, but for single fields the constraints are:
+These variable names (keys) can be made up of:

 * a-z
 * 0-9
 * `-`

-To define a stack variable wrap the variable name in curly braces.
-Ex: `{{variable-name}}`

 The following example show's both a normal use case (`frontend-source-id`) and a more exaggerated use case (`config-1`).